Cecilapp/Cecil/docs/2-Content.md

    └─ video.mp4
 ```

-By default each _Page_ is generated as `slugified-filename/index.html` to get a “beautiful“ URL like `https://mywebsite.tld/blog/post-1/`.
+By default each page is generated as `slugified-filename/index.html` to get a “beautiful“ URL like `https://mywebsite.tld/blog/post-1/`.
 To get an “ugly” URL (like `404.html` instead of `404/`), set `uglyurl: true` in front matter.

 ### Page to URL